idenisovs/timesheet/docs/issues.md

 ## To Do

+### Possibility to define an issue

+User should be able to add a issue without related activities.

+### Possibility to search issues

+Add search field to find a issue by specific keyword.

+### Issues Page date grouping

+In Issues Page, group issues by date (Month and Year).

 ### Activity names without index

 Probably it is good thing to treat activities without indexes as issues.